puppetlabs/iac/_posts/2020-06-19-status-update.md

 ## The Return of Michael

-To start things off on a high note I'd like to announce the return of [Michael T Lombardi](michaeltlombardi) to the modules team.
+To start things off on a high note I'd like to announce the return of [Michael T Lombardi][michaeltlombardi] to the modules team.

 Michael had spent the last couple of months on paternity leave but has returned to the team, he could not stay away and is now once again ready to take part in the vital work that we accomplish throughout the year.